Qualifications

 Experience Summary

-- Fifteen years of ecological experience in non-profit, consultant and university settings
+• Over 20 years of experience in non-profit, consultant and university settings

-- Site conservation planning involving the determination of target species, threat analyses, strategies and measurement of conservation success
+• Ecoregional planning involving determination of target species and contiguous forest habitat areas, threat analyses, strategies and measurement of conservation success within a regional context

-- Implementation of conservation strategies involving natural resource policy, invasive species management, white-tailed deer management, and outreach to private land owners and volunteer coordination
+• Implementation of conservation strategies involving natural resource policy, invasive species management, Deer Management Programs, and outreach to private land owners and volunteers

-- Field collection and taxonomic identification of aquatic and terrestrial vegetation, freshwater macroinvertebrates, fish, amphibians, reptiles, birds and mammals
+• Extensive knowledge of flora and fauna including field collection and identification of aquatic and terrestrial vegetation, freshwater macroinvertebrates, fish, amphibians, reptiles, birds and mammals

 Education